V-Vivek/Sqoop/Class Notes.md

 If a table is not having a primary key it can be imported by 2 ways:

 - By using split-by argument
-- By using -m1, i.e., using only 1 mapper task.
+- By using ```--m 1```, i.e., using only 1 mapper task.
 In this the table will not get split into parts.

 Let’s create a table in retail_db